800.845.0580

 The time you seed your lawn will determine whether you will end up with a lush-looking lawn or a patchy lawn.
 To ensure that you end up with a thick, lush lawn, seed your lawn during the best grass-planting periods.
 When are these periods?
 It all depends on the type of grass you grow on your lawn and the climate of the area you live in.

-If you intend to plant cool-season grasses such as tall fescue, perennial ryegrass, and bluegrass, you should seed your lawn when the temperatures are low.
-For instance, you should seed the lawn in early fall or late summer.
+If you intend to plant cool-season grasses such as tall fescue, perennial ryegrass, and bluegrass, you should seed your lawn when the temperatures are low like early fall or late summer.
 However, fall is the best season to plant these seeds.
 During the fall season, the soil is usually warm.
-Daytime temperatures are usually not so high, and evenings are usually cool.
-All this encourages grass seeds to germinate fast since cold-season plants’ seeds germinate when soil temperatures are between 50 and 60°F. Also, soil moisture levels are a bit high during the fall season.
-That helps ensure that the newly planted seeds do not dry out even if you fail to water them consistently.
+Daytime temperatures aren’t too high, and evenings are usually cool.

 How to Select the Best Grass Seed for Your Home